Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

 When configuring an arena, follow these rules and be aware of certain behaviors:

-### Spawning Objects
+### Spawning GameObjects

 - **Non-Overlapping**: Objects can only spawn if they don't overlap with others.
 Overlapping attempts discard the latter object.
 - **Spawn Order**: Objects are spawned in the order listed.
 Randomized components try to spawn up to 20 times; if unsuccessful, the object is discarded.
 - **Spawn Likelihood**: Early list objects are more likely to spawn than later ones.
+This is because the arena is scanned from top to bottom, and objects are spawned in the order they are found.
 - **Agent Spawning**:
-  - The Agent spawns randomly if not specified.
+  - The Agent spawns randomly if it's spawn position is not specified.
-  - Specified Agent positions are processed last, which might conflict with randomly spawned objects.
+  - Specified Agent positions are processed _first_, which might conflict with randomly spawned objects.
-  - If an object occupies the Agent's spot, the arena resets and spawning restarts.
+  - If an object occupies the Agent's spot, the environment will try to spawn the Agent up to 20 times randomly within the bounds of the arena.
-  - Some objects can spawn on top of each other, with a `0.1` height buffer added automatically.
+  - Some objects can spawn on top of each other (a `0.1` height buffer added to accomodate this).

 ### Configuration File Values

-- **Object Names**: Must match names from [definitions](definitionsOfObjects.md).
-Unmatched names are ignored.
+- **Object Names**: Must match names from [Arena Object Definitions](docs\Arena-Object-Definitions.md).
+Unmatched names are ignored and may result in unexpected behavior.
-- **Randomization**: Use `-1` in `positions`, `sizes`, and `rotations` for random values.
+- **Randomization**: Use `-1` or blank in `positions`, `sizes`, and `rotations` for random values.
-- **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level.
+- **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level (with a `0.1` height buffer to prevent gameobject clipping).
 - **Goal Scaling**: Goals (except red zone) scale equally on all axes.
 For sphere goals, only the `x` component of `Vector3` scales all axes.

 ---